Timdavidcole/bank-tech-test/README.md

 ## Description

 - This was tech interview practise test for Makers Bootcamp.
-The idea was a complete a command line only program, which offered simple banking functionality.
+The idea was to complete a command line only program, which offered simple banking functionality.

 ## My approach